Eucalyptus Steam Inhalation for Congestion: Step-by-Step Guide

 A 2020 randomised controlled trial in Laryngoscope Investigative Otolaryngology found that steam inhalation with eucalyptus oil significantly improved nasal airflow and reduced subjective congestion scores compared to steam alone, confirming that the eucalyptus component adds real therapeutic value beyond simple humidification.

-Benefits of Eucalyptus Steam for Congestion
+What Are the Benefits of Eucalyptus Steam for Congestion?

 Within five to ten minutes of inhaling eucalyptus steam, most people notice easier breathing.
 The warmth dilates blood vessels in the nasal lining while eucalyptol activates cold-sensitive receptors that create a cooling, open sensation in the airways.